String theory is probably one of the wildest theories that has ever come out of science.

 If string theory is confirmed, we must be prepared for some startling revelations that come from peering so deep into the fabric of reality.

-The theory predicts that we must be living in a universe that contains at least 10 dimensions, which may mean that our universe is just one of many, layered on top of each other like the pages of a closed book.
+Among many other startling things, the theory predicts that we must be living in a universe that contains at least 10 dimensions, which may mean that our universe is just one of many, layered on top of each other like the pages of a closed book.

 Originally posted 2018-12-05 19:55:33.
 Republished by Blog Post Promoter